Physics-50/Module-1/docs/week3.md

 + A screen-shot showing an organized spreadsheet used for data collection

-+ A histogram for each mass tested (at least two) showing the distribution of the number of data points collected as a function of the angle $$\theta_c$$
++ A histogram for each mass tested (at least three) showing the distribution of the number of data points collected as a function of the angle $$\theta_c$$

 + The value you obtained for the coefficient of static friction, $$\mu_s$$, for each mass, including the estimated uncertainty.